History

 Al Oldham becomes director

 Al had no idea.
-To his surprise, the board chairman drove down from Haddonfield and informed him that Jack resigned and was leaving the next day.
-He asked Al to shut the conference down or to run it until they could find a replacement for Rev. Murray.
+To his surprise, the board chairman drove from Haddonfield and informed him that Jack resigned and was leaving the next day.
+He asked Al to either shut the conference down or run it until they could find a replacement for Rev. Murray.
 However, as Rev. Al liked to share, "They couldn't find anyone else to do the job for 44 years!"

 1951-1995